 Cool All at Onceness: Australian film in the 1960s

 Ian Baker’s film, shot while a student, reveals much about the era in which it was made.

 Film & Television Digital Archive

-2016 also marks the launch of our Digital Archive project, when makes original student films available to everyone to view online for the first time.
+2016 also marked the launch of our Digital Archive project, which makes original student films available to everyone to view online for the first time.

-As part of the 50th Anniversary, we’ve curated a selection of 50 films that showcase alumni contributions to the depth and breadth of Australian filmmaking over the past 50 years, and that highlight Melbourne’s special place in the Australian film industry.
+As part of the 50th Anniversary, we curated a selection of 50 films that showcased alumni contributions to the depth and breadth of Australian filmmaking over the past 50 years, and that highlighted Melbourne’s special place in the Australian film industry.

 Visit the Digital Archive website for more information.

 Are you a graduate of the former Swinburne School of Film and Television (1966–1991)?
 Sign up to receive updates about Film & Television news and events.